rasachdev/data146/project1.md

 The last column shows the Total GDP for the countries in 2007:
 ![](2007.PNG)

-Spain exhibited the most significant increase in Total GDP during the previous 5-year period
+Spain exhibited the most significant increase in Total GDP during the previous 5-year period.

 ## 6.
 The ``` & ``` is the AND operator.
 It is useful in finding data that has multiple criteria for example ```data_asia = data[(data['continent']=='Asia') & (data['year'] == data['year'].max())]```.